 \section{Lifetime estimate from the discrete toy model}

 We now calculate the lifetime of the ASM within the discrete setting of the Krylov Hamiltonian.
 To this end, we consider a finite Hamiltonian of length $N$, $H_{N}$, and connect it to a metallic semi-infinite bulk.
-We model the latter as a tight-binding model with uniform hoppings.

-The model we study is a tight-binding Hamiltonian \(H_N\), with $N$ sites, and nearest neighbor hopping \(u_i\) and no onsite potential.
-We connect the right end of $H_N$ to a semi-infinite metal.
+In particular, the Hamiltonian \(H_N\) is a tight-binding model with $N$ sites, and nearest neighbor hopping \(u_i\) and no onsite potential.
+We connect the right end of $H_N$ to the semi-infinite metal, where the latter is modeled as a tight-binding model with uniform hoppings.
 We are interested in the Green's function on the first site, which we denote as the surface Green's function $G_S^{(N)}(E)$.
-It's explicit form is, (see Appendix \ref{disG}), \begin{widetext}
+Its explicit form is, (see Appendix \ref{disG}), \begin{widetext}

 \end{widetext} Above, the matrix $\hat{\Sigma}$ and its only non-zero element, $\Sigma_{(N)}(E)$ in the lower diagonal, is the self-energy obtained from integrating out the metallic lead.
 In the rest of the paper we always take $N$ to be even in order to avoid even-odd effects typical of topological systems.
 We also assume a smooth transition from $H_N$ to the metal by taking $u_N$ to be equal to the hopping amplitude of the metal, i.e, $u_{N} = u_{N+1}$.
 This gives, (see Appendix \ref{disG}),